 When I was first diagnosed with Hodgkin’s Lymphoma in January 2011, my world was forever changed.
-I had just settled in with some wonderful flat mates, my course was challenging but I was getting through the assignments with much success, my course mates were legendary, I lived independently for the first time and in a beautiful part of the country and I had made some life-long friendships.
-I had a church and a Christian Union.
+I had just settled in with some wonderful flat mates, my course at university was challenging but I was getting through the assignments with much success, my course mates were legendary, I lived independently for the first time and in a beautiful part of the country and I had made some lifelong friendships.
+I had a church and a Christian Union I was part of.
 Everything was going my way.
 I felt happy for the first time in a long time.
 Or so I thought.

-The following day some people have been made rich (although lots of people that won the lottery didn’t win much – think how many people probably pray to win the lottery!), but there was also widespread chaos and disaster due to strange lunar activity (Bruce pulled the moon closer for his night of romance with his girlfriend) and many people were starting riots and causing damage.
+The following day some people have been made rich, although lots of people that won the lottery didn’t win much (think how many people probably pray to win the lottery!).
+But there was also widespread chaos and disaster due to strange lunar activity as Bruce pulled the moon closer for his night of romance with his girlfriend, and many people were starting riots and causing damage.
 Bruce then cried out to God and said ‘There were so many [prayers].
 I just gave them all what they wanted.”
 Then the legend that is Morgan Freeman who plays God says, “Yeah.
 But since when does anyone have a clue about what they want.”

 I think this is such an awesome scene.
 And so true.
-We all think we know what we want, we have our lives, we want to live it to the full, we know what’s best for us.
+We all think we know what we want.
+We have our lives, we want to live it to the full, we know what’s best for us.
 But sometimes, we cannot see the bigger picture.
 We cannot understand God’s ways, for they are not our ways.
 My mum always said to me that we are only given a piece of the jigsaw puzzle, but God can see the whole picture.
 I have to admit, me getting cancer wasn’t something I had planned in my new wonderful life.
 Nor, do I fully understand why God permitted this and maybe I will never know.
 However, instead of just thinking, ‘Oh woe is me, poor me, why me, why not that woman that called me fat, or the group that teased me in high school?
 Why not that murderer in the paper?
 Why is there so much injustice?
-It’s not fair.
-Blah blah blah.
-Moan, groan etc etc etc… I have decided to stay positive but stay in the peace of God and trust in Him no matter how dismal my circumstances appear to the natural world.
+It’s not fair’, I have decided to stay positive but stay in the peace of God and trust in Him no matter how dismal my circumstances appear to the natural world.

-This great verse in Philippians was with me on my travels around the USA.
+This great verse in Philippians was with me on my travels around the USA on a gap year.
 It really spoke to me as it started: (chapter 4 verse 6) “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.”
 So reading this, being across the pond on another continent and on my own, I then experienced the peace of God on my travels.
 This verse is pretty straightforward.
-If I pray to God, telling him what’s on my mind and ask him for courage, strength, peace etc and thank Him for all the good stuff (like I made it to the USA in one piece :-), I have made God know what it is I am seeking.
+If I pray to God, telling him what’s on my mind and ask him for courage, strength, peace etc. and thank Him for all the good stuff, I have shared with God what it is I am seeking.
 Then verse 7 says, peace that is past understanding will be granted to me.
-I can tell you – that was a great comforter knowing I had all that peace at my disposal when I was abroad last year!
+I can tell you that was a great comforter knowing I had all that peace at my disposal when I was abroad last year!

-I am going to write something based on Charles Stanley’s “In Times of Great Disaster” which might help understand why God permits suffering, disasters etc and I will also add something from a daily devotional on Joni Eareckson Tada’s website which will also hopefully clear some stuff up.
 I have to stress, I am NOT God 😀 I DO NOT have all the answers.
 However, rest assured I am walking the walk with Jesus and I can tell you… He has the plan… so enjoy the journey, no matter what the circumstances!
-(Easier said than done, you might say… well let me encourage you at least through those hard times and do a dance and boogie when things are going in a better direction for you!)
+Easier said than done, you might say… well let me encourage you at least through those hard times and do a dance and boogie when things are going in a better direction for you!